akshay2497/rag-chat-agent/README.md

-# React Docs Chatbot - Context-Aware Support Assistant
+# 🚀 React/MDN Docs Chatbot - Context-Aware Support Assistant 🚀

 This project is a context-aware chatbot built using FastAPI, ChromaDB, Sentence Transformers, and the Gemini LLM API.
 It is designed to help users get precise and relevant answers from documentation-based sources like React.js or JavaScript.